Conductors

 Leah (percussion) joined the City of Lakes Community Band in May 2022.
 She has been playing piano since she was five years old, and she switched from flute to percussion between middle and high school.
 She has always been actively involved in musical groups, some of those including marching band, jazz band, percussion ensemble, a cappella choir, jazz choir, and musical theatre performances.
 She has a degree in Music and Theatre, with a focus in Music Composition, from Hamline University.
 She is currently a manager and dog walker for Twin Cities Pets in Saint Paul.
 She lives in Minneapolis with her partner and three legged dog.

-Emily Miller, Director of Logistics
+Karissa Roden, Director of Logistics

 Member Roster